 How do you eat them?
-First of all, you need to pick them when they are ripe.
+First of all, you need to pick the small red fruits when they are ripe.
+They start off as small pink flowers and then as they get pollinated they grow into small cherries.
 They are ripe when they are very dark red or more of a purple color, that is when they will be the sweetest as well.

-When they are ripe they will fall off the tree very easily.
+The ripe fruit will fall off the tree very easily.
 Unfortunately, the fruit falls off very easily in high winds.
 Many times, I have lost many cherries due to the wind blowing them off before they were ripe.

 Also, birds love to eat these, so you may need to put up netting to keep them safe.

 Eat it like you would a classic cherry.
-Pop it in your mouth and use your teeth and tongue to eat around the three little seeds inside.
+Pop the edible fruit in your mouth and use your teeth and tongue to eat around the three little seeds inside.
 Unlink traditional cherries, the Acerola cherry has three little pits.